pryv/open-pryv.io/README.md

   - Generate random alpha-numeric adminKey
 - `yarn release` create distribution for release

-### Configure your installatiom
+### Configure your installation

-Pryv.io is designed to be exposed by a third party SSL temination such as NGINX.
+Pryv.io is designed to be exposed by a third party SSL termination such as NGINX.

 #### Open Pryv.io configuration